Get Answers | FAQ

 How can I adjust to my hearing aid?

 Become familiar with your hearing aid’s features.
-Work with your us until you are comfortable and satisfied.
-This is our great advantage, as Parker Hearing Institute is renowned for our empathy and patient hearing care.
+Work with your hearing professional until you are comfortable and satisfied

 How can I care for my hearing aid?